 Thailand is very popular for its local food markets and street food.
 Many families live from the food they prepare and sell.

-Supporting locals means that all the money goes into their pockets, and the economy grows, so our advice would always be to choose locally-produced food.
+Supporting locals means that all the money goes into their pockets, and the economy grows, so our advice is always to choose locally produced food.

-If you go to restaurant chains, you’re not supporting locals as the workers there are making pennies per hour.
+If you go to restaurant chains, you're not supporting locals, as the workers make pennies per hour.

 To make eating from small vendors and restaurants easier, compare the Lingapp vs Babbel and pick one to learn basic Thai phrases.

-Fruits and vegetables are usually produced locally, and you can get seasoned fruits and vegetables on any corner of the street from locals who’re selling them.
+Fruits and vegetables are usually produced locally, and you can get seasoned fruits and vegetables on any corner of the street from locals who are selling them.

 They usually use natural fertilizers and equipment to plant and harvest their crops, which doesn't cause as much damage to the environment.

-Whenever you choose the food produced by huge corporations, you are supporting deforestation, water pollution, global warming, etc.
+Whenever you choose the food produced by giant corporations, you are supporting deforestation, water pollution, global warming, etc.

-Did you know that livestock is one of the biggest methane producers, one of the most damaging gases contributing to the greenhouse effect on Earth?
+Did you know that livestock is one of the biggest producers of methane, one of the most damaging gases contributing to the greenhouse effect on Earth?

 Choose wisely when it comes to what you're eating and who you are supporting.